 If you want to know more about the Korean rules of jurisdiction in the case of international divorce, please click here.

-Do I Have to Reside in Korea to Get a Divorce Decree from the Korean Court?
+Do I Have to Reside in Korea to Divorce?

-No, you don’t have to reside in Korea when getting divorced in Korea as foreigners.
+No, you don’t have to reside in Korea to get a divorce decree from the Korean court.
 As we explained above, the residence of the petitioner doesn’t matter.
-We have represented numerous foreign clients who reside out of Korea in getting a divorce decree against their spouses living in Korea or, sometimes spouses who were missing.
+We have successfully represented numerous foreign clients who reside out of Korea in getting a divorce decree against their spouses living in Korea or, sometimes spouses who were missing.

-We are not saying that the residency and nationality of the petitioner have no meaning in divorce in Korea.
-They are related to another issue which is called a governing law.
+We do not say that the residency and nationality of the petitioner have no relevance in divorce in Korea.
+They matter in another issue which is called a governing law.
 We will elaborate on that later in this article.

 I Don’t Know Whereabouts of My Spouse.
-How Can I Get Divorced in Korea?
+Can I Still Divorce in Korea?

-If you don’t know whereabouts of the spouse, you may consider filing for divorce ex parte.
 The Korean divorce court will review whether the petition tried his/her best efforts to locate the spouse.
-And when it is reasonably confirmed, the court renders a divorce decree ex parte, which means without serving nor hearing back from the respondent.
+And when it is reasonably confirmed, the court renders a divorce decree ex parte, which means without serving nor hearing back from the missing spouse.

-This kind of divorce is being used quite often as a way of getting divorced in Korea as foreigners.
-The relationship deteriorates and the spouse returns back to his/her home country.
+This kind of divorce is used quite often among international couples in Korea.
+The relationship in Korea deteriorates and the spouse returns back to his/her home country.
 And they lost contacts.
-In such a case, it is against the human right to insist on the basic rule that the defendant must reside in Korea in order to get divorced.
+In such a case, the Korean court regards it as against the human right to not accept a divorce filing by the left-behind spouse in Korea.

 It should also be noted that the Korean court also takes care of the right of the missing spouse.
-When the missing party finds a divorce decree was rendered without his or her participation, the party can choose to file an appeal with the Korean court.
-The appeal must be filed within 14 days.
+When the missing spouse later finds a divorce decree was rendered without his or her participation, the missing party can file an appeal with the Korean court.
+This appeal must be filed within 14 days.

-Then what are the legal requirements of divorce in Korea?
-Most foreigners seem to believe that the Korean divorce law would apply to their divorce suits.
-But that is not the case when it comes to international divorce.
+Most foreigners seem to believe that the Korean divorce law would apply to their divorce in Korea.
+But that is not the case.

 - the same law of nationality of both spouses